lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-04-leftclinoidalmengioma.md

   Pre-prepping was done with chlorhexidine solution.
 The electrophysiology monitoring team inserted needles in their proper locations and baseline SSEPs, motor evoked potentials and, visual evoked potentials were obtained.
 The patient underwent co-registration of the preoperative stereotactic MRI with her surface landmarks. </div>

 ### OPERATIVE TECHNIQUE:
 <div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
 A fronto-pterional incision from the midline to the root of the zygoma, behind the hair line was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
 Temporal muscle dissection was performed in two steps: interfascially below the frontal fat pad and then subperiostically to allow wider exposure and less tension on the muscle when reflecting throughout the operation.</div>

+### OPERATIVE TECHNIQUE:
+<div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
+A fronto-pterional incision from the midline to the root of the zygoma, behind the hair line was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
+Temporal muscle dissection was performed in two steps: interfascially below the frontal fat pad and then subperiostically to allow wider exposure and less tension on the muscle when reflecting throughout the operation.</div>